LuongPhuHoa/blindpie/README.md

 # blindpie

 `blindpie` is a simple Python script to automate time-based blind SQL injections.<br>

+It can be used when the target doesn't print any error or any feedback whatsoever.

 It should work fine injecting in SELECT, DELETE, and UPDATE queries.
 Injections in INSERT queries are supported only for parameters which are unquoted (numeric values).

 ![Demo](/demo/demo.gif)